I wanted to escape the cold Japanese winter so I dusted off a plan I had to ride from Saigon to Hanoi.

 Things are cheaper here yet everything is also better looked after and there is not poverty like found everywhere in the Philippines.
 Indonesia IMO has higher volume of scooters and their speed is higher in towns than Vietnam making it a more intense riding experience than here.

-The seat on the XT125 was still troubling me but I was distracted by the weather which plunged into the teens when a huge storm appeared overhead.
+The seat on the XT125 was still troubling me but I was distracted by the weather when a huge storm appeared overhead.
 I pushed on to ride away from it wearing my rain jacket too try cut the chill.
-I should be 30 degrees hot and fine this time of year so I was not prepared for almost autumn type temperatures.
+I should be 30 degrees hot and fine this time of year so I was not prepared for autumn type conditions.

-Eventually I got clear of the worst of it just as some light rain fell and stopped for a bite to eat at a banh mi stand, which is like a subway roll with tasty filling.
+Eventually I got clear of the worst of it with just as some light so I stopped for a bite to eat at a banh mi stand, which is like a subway roll with tasty filling.
 Cost was just 0.50c.

 Took shelter in a coffee shop for while as a few showers passed.
 Coffee here is strong like a espresso shot (yet via drip filter but not weak like drip coffee usually is) that drips into a small cup with some condensed milk in the bottom.
 You add ice to this that melts and dilutes to taste.
 It’s served with barley tea and is really unique.
 Cost 55c.

 I arrived at my hotel by just 3pm which was great as I beat the rain that started shortly after in earnest and it was also about the time my energy was on reserve with the flu.
 Tonight I am staying in the best hotel in town.
-I chose this in advance actually as I could not find anything with a decent review but I passed dozens of nice looking hotels just not listed on booking.com.
 Real four star high floor room tonight but still cheap as chips.
 I promptly fell asleep for an hour.
 Not feeling as young as I think I am today.

-Day three I should have been riding north into heart of coffee growing region but I cut the ride at this point due to loosing two days at the start and will just ride to Nha Trang today.
-Conditions were cold and gloomy with occasional showers, an after affect from the typhoon.
+Day three I should have been riding north into heart of coffee growing region but I cut the ride at this point due to loosing two days at the start and will just go to Nha Trang today.
+Conditions were cold and gloomy with occasional showers – after affect from the typhoon.
 I slugged it out and forgot about the hard seat with the cold and often muddy roads being rather slippery.

 The descent to the coast was not bad riding, the road was drying and I was glad to feel the temperature rise and be able to get out of the wet weather gear.